 “Join me and I will complete your training.
 With our combined strength, we can end this destructive conflict and bring order to the galaxy” – Vader.

-Vader.
-Something to do with carbon fiber related injuries (and being an intergalactic badass….?).
+Van der Vader.
+Something to do with Belgium and carbon fiber related injuries (as well as being an intergalactic badass….?)

 Having grown up in Cambridge I’ve been riding bikes my whole life, but only really got the bug after leaving university.
 After deciding to ditch my rowing pursuits for something a little more flexible, I made the popular transition onto a road bike.
 In 2015 I moved to London and discovered the thrill of zooming around the city beating the traffic and the escapism of cycling out to the countryside at the weekends with the Baroudeurs.
 Since then my riding ambitions have just kept growing (I only wish my legs would grow as quickly).

 Smashing through the passenger window of a car turning across me without looking and spending 2 and a half hours in the back of an ambulance having broken glass pulled out of me.
 Perhaps worse than the injuries to my person, this spelled the end for my lovely 80s Ribble.

 Pretty sure that front wheel isn’t supposed to be there…..